coconutcodesstuff/StickyPins/README.md

 # StickyPins

-# Final Version as of November 22nd 2025
+# Final Version as of December 22nd 2025

 This Bot was built to serve the need for a sticky bot at a large scale with it being allocated only to one guild.